phaerrax/po-spellcheck/README.md

 Wrapper around `aspell` that adds basic support for `.po` files (requires [babel](https://pypi.python.org/pypi/Babel)).

 ```
-usage: spellcheck [-h] [-b] lang file [file ...]
+usage: spellcheck [-h] -l LANG [-b] file [file ...]

 positional arguments:
-  lang
-  file

-optional arguments:
+  file                  PO files to check for spelling errors

+options:
   -h, --help            show this help message and exit
+  -l LANG, --lang LANG  the target language of the PO file
-  -b, --backup  if changes are made, create a .bak copy of the original
+  -b, --backup          if changes are made, create a .bak copy of the
+                        original
 ```